MuhammadHamzaChippa/Car-Price-Project/README.md

 # Car Price Project

+## Abstract
-This project predict the price of the car against the attributes of car.
+This project predict the price of the car against the attributes of car using scikit-learn library of Python

+## Algorithm Implemented
 The following algorithms are implemented on the dataset.
 <ul>
 	<li>Linear Regression with RMSE of 2857.69</li>